Grateful-J/companion-tools/setups/ButtonHistory.md

 Now we can do a simple check across other actions or formatting

-back on the feedback tab we can do a simple check: does our button have button history?
+Back on the feedback tab we can do a simple check: does our button have button history?
 `$(local:hasHistory) === true`